wxhinms/GTR_/README.md

     -A Nvidia GPU with cuda 11.7
     -Please refer to the 'requirement.txt' to install all required packages

-## Requirements
-The model is implemented using Python3 with dependencies specified in requirements.txt

 ## Datasets Description & Preprocessing
 You can access our data [here](https://pan.quark.cn/s/e92cc7ffe980) The folder contains a total of two datasets, Beijing and porto